-The drain pump runs constantly when the FE error code is displayed.
-Check the inlet water valves to see if they shut off the water supply properly after the washer is filled.
+The drain pump runs always when the FE error code is displayed.
+Check the inlet water valves to ascertain if they shut off the water system properly after the washer is filled.
 If the inlet water valves are defective, replace the inlet water valve assembly.

 Inlet water valve assembly

 Unplug the washer and check the wire harness connections between the water level sensor and therefore the electronic control panel .
 Reconnect any loose wires or restore the wire harness if damaged.
 If the wire connections are okay, replace the water level sensor.

 Unplug the washer.
 Check the door for an obstruction.
 If the door is broken , replace any defective parts.
 If the door is closing satisfactorily, check the door lock/switch assembly wiring.
 If the wiring connections are sound, restore the door lock/switch assembly.

 Unplug the washer.
 Check the wiring links on the drum thermistor (temperature sensor).
 Measure the resistance employing a volt/ohm meter.
 It should size about 40,000 ohms at 85 degrees F. If the thermistor is flawed , replace it.
 Check the component for damage.
 If the component is flawed , replace it.

 Check the wire harness connections on the motor and the hall sensor (tachometer).
 Repair any wiring failures.
 If the wiring connections are sound, check for damaged motor components.
 Replace any damaged motor components.
 If there are no problems found with the motor, replace the hall sensor.

 EEPROM error on main electronic control board